 Ready to Get More Out of Remote Learning?

 Remote learning resources aren't magic.
-They're tools that, when used right, make school or work less stressful and maybe even kind of fun.
-Try out one new thing this week, whether its an online study timer or a digital flashcard app.
-Pay attention to what actually helps you remember and whats just noise.
-With a little trial and error, youll find your groove.
+They're tools that, when used right, make school or work less stressful — and maybe even kind of fun.
+Try out one new thing this week, whether it’s an online study timer or a digital flashcard app.
+Pay attention to what actually helps you remember and what’s just noise.
+With a little trial and error, you’ll find your groove.
 And hey, your couch-classroom setup might just become your place to win.

 FAQs